 healthcare provider right away if you get any of the following signs or

 - your skin or the white part of your eyes turns yellow (jaundice)

-- Do not stop EPZICOM without talking to your healthcare provider.
+- Do not stop EPZICOM without first talking to your healthcare provider.

 What is EPZICOM?

 EPZICOM is a prescription HIV-1 (Human Immunodeficiency Virus-type 1) medicine used with other antiretroviral medicines to treat HIV-1 infection.
 HIV-1 is the virus that causes Acquired Immune Deficiency Syndrome (AIDS).
 EPZICOM contains 2 prescription medicines, abacavir (ZIAGEN) and lamivudine (EPIVIR®).

 EPZICOM should not be used in children weighing less than 55 pounds (25 kg).

 When used with other antiretroviral medicines to treat HIV-1 infection, EPZICOM may help: